nullikacademy/custom-lobechat/contributing/Basic/Intro.md

 ## Basic Technology Stack

-The core technology stack of OpenGPT includes:
+The core technology stack of LobeChat includes:

 - **Framework**: We have chosen [Next.js](https://nextjs.org/), a powerful React framework that provides key features such as server-side rendering, routing framework, and Router Handler for our project.
 - **Component Library**: We use [Ant Design (antd)](https://ant.design/) as the basic component library, and also introduce [lobe-ui](https://github.com/lobehub/lobe-ui) as our business component library.